 Monanthes laxiflora (DC.)
 Bolle ex Bornmuller

-Monanthes laxiflora is a very variable succulent plant, erect and tufted or dwarf and creeping, or hanging in stresses, up to 1 foot (30 cm ) long, on cliffs.
-The leaves up to 1 inch (2.5 cm) long, up to 0.6 inch (1.5 cm) broad and up to 0.4 inch (1 cm) thick, are varying from almost globular to lanceolate, color from deep green to purple-red, or in the drought period or heavy sun exposition nearly white to silvery.
-The inflorescence from tall and multiple flowered to very small and few flowered.
-The flowers also vary in size and color from greenish-yellow to greenish-purple up to brown-red.
+Monanthes laxiflora is a diffusely to densely branched succulent shrublet with almost spherical to lanceolate leaves on slender, decumbent or ascending stems, often later pendulous.
+It grows up to 8 inches (20 cm ) tall.
+Stems are slightly woody and somewhat tortuous.
+The thick fleshy leaves are up to 1 inch (2.5 cm) long, up to 0.6 inches (1.5 cm) wide, and up to 0.4 inches (1 cm) thick.
+They are deep green to purple-red or nearly white to silvery in the drought or heavy sun exposition.
+The inflorescences vary from tall and multiple-flowered to very small and few-flowered.
+The flowers also vary in size and range in color from greenish-yellow to greenish-purple and brown-red.
+They appear in spring.

 How to Grow and Care